OPT STEM Extensions

-- The extension must be based on the same degree as the post-completion OPT.
+- Applying based on the same degree as OPT, not a previous degree.

 What is E-Verify?

 - E-Verify is an Internet based system operated by the Department of Homeland Security (DHS) in partnership with the Social Security Administration (SSA) that allows participating employers to electronically verify the employment eligibility of their newly hired employees.

 - A list of employers who have self-reported participation in E-Verify is maintained by USCIS but students are advised to confirm with employers directly regarding eligiblity.

 - An employer's participation in E-Verify is voluntary and is currently free to employers.
 If your company wants to participate in E-Verify, see the DHS web site.

 - USCIS must receive the completed application by the end date of the student's current 12-month OPT.

 - Due to any potential technical delays, Berkeley International Office (BIO) recommends that students submit the OPT STEM Extension I-20 Request Form to BIO at least 2 weeks before their current OPT EAD expires.